pelegm/drv/README.md

-# dicerv
+# DRV

-Dice random variables in Python made easy.
+Discrete random variables in Python made easy.

 Check the new project webpage!
-Now at http://pelegm.github.io/dicerv.
+Now at http://pelegm.github.io/drv.

 ## Table of Contents